-Mr. Claes Nobel, senior member of the Nobel Prize family and Co-founder of NSHSS, is a passionate advocate for environmental causes.
-In fact, his favorite greeting is “Good Earth to you!"
-He encourages all of us to treat every day as if it were Earth Day by taking action and doing our part to preserve, protect, and tend to this wonderful planet we call home.
+Claes Nobel, of the Nobel Prize family and Co-founder of NSHSS, was a passionate advocate for environmental causes.
+In fact, his favorite greeting was “Good Earth to you!"
+He encouraged all of us to treat every day as if it were Earth Day by taking action and doing our part to preserve, protect, and tend to this wonderful planet we call home.
 Watch the video for Mr. Nobel's special message.

 We've gathered an array of opportunities and resources designed to support the creation of a better Earth

 Elevate your passion for climate action and environmental stewardship with the following scholarships:

 We also have a number of other scholarships that may apply to your passions.

 For Earth Day this year, NSHSS will host a virtual panel on April 21, 2022 at 7:00 PM ET with three NSHSS scholarship winners and moderated by Captain Planet!
 Each of the student panelists will share their creative solutions to the environmental issues in their communities and the globe!